sgabe/SeedClass/README.md

 SeedClass
 ===============

 **SeedClass** is an experimental implementation of a seed selection strategy that uses machine learning to enhance coverage-guided fuzz testing.
-It employs a binary classifier trained on input samples collected from past fuzzing campaigns to distinguish between *valid* inputs and malformed samples that trigger a program *crash*.
+It employs a binary classifier trained on input samples collected from past fuzzing campaigns to distinguish between *valid* inputs and malformed samples that trigger a *crash* in the target program.
 The predictions of the trained model allows prioritizing inputs that exhibit characteristics similar to samples associated with known vulnerabilities, effectively guiding the fuzzer toward security-sensitive code paths.

 ## Training dataset

-This repository contains a dataset used to evaluate the proposed seed selection strategy under realistic testing conditions.
-This case study focused on fuzzing the Windows graphics component using EMF files to assess the effectiveness of the strategy in identifying bugs.
+This repository contains a dataset used to evaluate the proposed ML-based seed selection strategy under realistic testing conditions.
+This case study focused on fuzzing [Windows GDI](https://learn.microsoft.com/en-us/windows/win32/gdi/windows-gdi) using [EMF](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-emf/91c257d7-c39d-4a36-9b1f-63e3f73d30ca) files to assess the effectiveness of the method in identifying bugs.

 <p align="center">
     <img src="figures/learning/imbalanced/countplot.png" alt="Distribution of labels (imbalanced)" width="49%"/>